Last Updated on December 2, 2021

 Your shopping list should give you a sense of what’s on your to-buy list.

 Jot down your sizes for ease of reference.
 For example, if you intend to purchase a pair of sneakers, it may be useful to note down your shoe size in different conversion charts, including UK and US sizes.
-Similarly for clothing, know your size and measurements, such as the more commonly used ones like pit-to-pit, length, bust measurement etc.
+Similarly for clothing, know your size and measurements, such as the more commonly used ones like pit-to-pit, length and bust measurement.

 Once you have all this information right under your nose, you won’t have to waste precious seconds and risk the items you want disappearing from your cart.
 Furthermore, the return process might be cumbersome for overseas merchants, so save yourself the hassle by getting your sizes right.